Mikeskay/Jelly-Defense/README.md

 - Implement suitable constructors for the classes which initialize the health with 100.
 Implement a second constructor which takes an initial health score as a parameter

-- Also provide a method: boolean isAlive(), that checks to see if a Jelly is alive or dead (health of 0 indicates a Jelly is dead).
+- Provide a method: boolean isAlive(), that checks to see if a Jelly is alive or dead (health of 0 indicates a Jelly is dead).

-Write an appropriate JellyTest class which creates one Jelly of each type one with health 100 and one with health 0.
-Print for each of them if they are alive.

 Add a method to Tower: int attackJelly().
 This method should have no implementation in Tower, but should force all child classes to implement it.
 This method should:

 - Print out the type of tower and the damage done to a Jelly (depending on the